Anomalocaridid/wezterm.kak/README.md

 # wezterm.kak
 Provides basic [WezTerm](https://github.com/wez/wezterm) integration for Kakoune.
 Modeled after Kakoune's default windowing modules.

+# THIS REPO IS UNMAINTAINED
+I have started using a different editor for a while and I have had very little desire to develop or maintain this plugin ever since.
+I would like to thank everyone that used this and I am very glad that people other than I have found my plugin to be useful.

 # Installation
 With [plug.kak](https://github.com/andreyorst/plug.kak), add the following to your kakrc: